-Some plants have the stem branching out near the base.
+Some plants develop branches near the base of stem.
 The stem is hard but not very thick.
 Such plants are called shrubs [Fig .7.3(b)].

-Some plants are very tall and have hard and thick brown stem.
+Some plants are very tall and have hard and thick stem.
 The stems have branches in the upper part, much above the ground.
 Such plants are called trees [Fig.7.3(c)].